jasonlue/jasonlue.github.io/_posts/2019-08-19-clustered-hashing.md

 While saving space, open address hash table adds some uncertainties.

 - There's a great deal of variance in lookup.
     Lookup in Chained Hash Table for an item that exists or not, takes an upbound of the most conflicts on the position.
 Unlike Chained Hash Table, Open Address Table usually has a great deal of variance in steps to find an item.
-The number is steps has little to do with the conflicts on that specific item.
+The number of steps has little to do with the conflicts on that specific item.
 The same item may be found in one try, or it may be found in 1000+ tries.
 Even worse, lookup of an item that's not in the table takes most of time as it ends when an empty position is found.

 - There's no clear invariant on the data structure.
-    Chained Hash Table has a nice property: Every item in the chain belongs to the bucket it maps to from key `M(H(key))`.
+    Chained Hash Table has a nice property: Every item in the chain belongs to the bucket it maps to from key `M(H(key), table_size)`.
 Before and after every operation you can put assertions on this property to make sure the operation is correctly performed.
 Items in Open Addressing Hash Table, either appear at its bucket, or they appear anywhere in the table.
 This makes some operations hard to verify.

 What can we do to improve?
-Just as the thought process along the way, to make lookup more consistent, we have to think what we can sacrifice.
+Just as the thought process goes along the way, to make lookup more consistent, we have to think what we can sacrifice.
 From unsorted list to sorted list, we sacrifice the performance of `insert` for a better performance of lookup.
 From sorted list to binary search tree, we sacrifice space to improve `insert` and `delete`.
 From BST to Chained Hash Table we sacrifice more space to improve on `lookup`, `insert` and `remove`.
 From Chained Hash Table to Open addressing Hash Table we try to recoup some space back while maintain performance of `lookup`, `insert` and `remove`.
-To improve the uncertainty of `lookup`, is there something we can sacrifice?
+To improve the uncertainty of `lookup`, is there anything left that we can sacrifice?

 As it turns out, there is.
-To improve the worst case `lookup`, we sacrifice best case `lookup`.
+To improve the worst case `lookup`, we can sacrifice best case `lookup`.

 ### Robinhood Hashing

 When we insert an item into hash table, we look for an empty position to put it in.
 Ideally the position is at its bucket.
 But if not, we keep looking for other positions via differnet strategies.
 Doing so we actually follow a hidden rule that when an item is in the table, we don't change its position anymore.
 This rule can lead to a really bad position when the table is pretty full and an empty position is far away.

 The alternative is to adjust the position of existing items if necessary during insertion.
-When looking for empty positions to insert the new item, Robinhood Hashing compares the to-be-inserted item distance from its bucket if it's inserted on the current position, if it's longer than the distance of the item occupying the current position. the to-be-inserted item swaps the item out and takes the position.
+When looking for empty positions to insert the new item, Robinhood Hashing compares the to-be-inserted item distance from its bucket if it's inserted on the current position.
+If it's longer than the distance of the item occupying the current position. the to-be-inserted item swaps the item out and takes the position.
 Then it continues to look forward to insert the swapped out item.
 When it reaches the end of the table, it wraps around from beginning.

 Robinhood Hashing can be applied to any open addressing hash item idea.
 Let's investigate how it applies to simplest case: linear probing.